Practice guide library

 How to reduce a Chinese accent in English

-Why the last mile is usually melody, rhythm, endings, stress, and voice ease, not more vocabulary.
+The last mile is usually melody, rhythm, endings, stress, and voice ease — not more vocabulary.

 Stress without over-lifting pitch, lighter weak words, and clearer sentence landings.